20 Worst Weight Loss Products of All Time

-Though not all of them cause physical harm, snail oil-esque slim down products can still do psychological harm, mostly because they're not effective, cautions registered dietitian nutritionist Marisa Moore.
+Though not all of them cause physical harm, snail oil-esque slim down products can still do psychological harm, mostly because they're not effective, cautions registered dietitian nutritionist Marisa Moore, MBA, RDN, LD.
 "Using products that don't work can feed feelings of failure and helplessness.
 The US weight loss industry totaled $64 billion dollars in 2014, yet two out of three adults are still considered overweight or obese.
 Something doesn't add up."

-Curious if any of your go-tos are among the worst of the lot or which ones you should steer clear of?
+Curious if any of your go-to weight loss products are among the worst of the lot or which ones you should steer clear of?
 Read on to find out.
-And once you've tossed your wonky products out the window, accelerate your weight loss wins with the help of these 44 Ways to Lose 4 Inches of Body Fat!
+And once you've tossed your wonky products out the window, accelerate your weight loss wins with the help of these effective weight loss tricks you haven't tried!

 Obalon Balloon Pill